Gladys Kamakakuokalani Brandt: Career in education

 Brandt graduated from President William McKinley High School in 1925.
 She received a teaching certificate from the University of Hawaii (then called Hawaii Normal School), and married Isaac Brandt in 1927.
 She first taught in public schools on the island of Maui, and then Kauaʻi.
 In 1943, she received a bachelor's degree in education from the University of Hawaii.
 She then became Hawaii's first woman public school principal.
 She was the first woman to be named superintendent of schools, in 1962 on Kauaʻi island.

 She then moved on to become the principal of the Kamehameha School for Girls in 1963.
 Although the institute was created distinctly for Hawaiians, Gladys was its first Native Hawaiian principal.
 She was promoted to director of the high school division in 1969, serving until 1971.
 When she invited Hawaiian culture expert Nona Beamer to teach, Beamer insisted that traditional standing hula, which had been banned as being "indecent" for girls, would be required.

 Later years

 Although officially retired in 1971, after 44 years of being an educator, Brandt served on various boards and officers of civic organizations.
 In 1983, Governor of Hawaii George Ariyoshi appointed her to the Board of Regents of the University of Hawaii.
 She served until 1986, and was chair for four years.
 She lobbied the legislature to fund the UH Center for Hawaiian Studies, which offers both an undergraduate and master's degree (starting in 2005).
-It was named after her Hawaiian name Kamakakuokalani in 2002.
+It was named after her Hawaiian name Kamakakūokalani in 2002.

 In 1985, Brandt was named a Living Treasure of Hawaii, by the Honpa Hongwanji Mission of Hawaii.

 In 1997, Brandt co-authored two essays known as "Broken Trust", which criticized Kamehameha Schools, the largest private landowner in Hawaii, resulting in their reorganization.
 In 1998, Governor Ben Cayetano appointed her a trustee of the Office of Hawaiian Affairs.